schacon/gitbook/text/48_How_Git_Stores_Objects/0_ How_Git_Stores_Objects.markdown

 ### Loose Objects ###

 Loose objects are the simpler format.
 It is simply the compressed data stored in a single file on disk.
-Every object written to a seperate file.
+Every object written to a separate file.

 If the sha of your object is <code>ab04d884140f7b0cf8bbf86d6883869f16a46f65</code>, then the file will be stored in the following path: